plone/training/addons.rst

 Now the code is importable from within Plone and everything got registered via ZCML.
 But your Plone-site has not yet been told to use this.
 For this, you have to install the addons in your Plone Site.

 In your browser, go the control panel ``@@plone_control_panel``, and open the ``Addons`` Panel.
-You will see that you can install all 4 packages there.
+You will see that you can install all three packages there.

 Install them now.

-This is what happens now: The GenericSetup profile of the product gets loaded.
-This does things like
+This is what happens: The GenericSetup profile of the product gets loaded.
+This does things like:

 * configuring new actions,
 * registering new content types or